ARM-software/psa-api/doc/storage/appendix/sra.rst

      :likelihood: VL

    .. mitigations::
+      `M.MAC`.
+      **Transfer** to the implementation.
+      In `DM.PROTECTED` and `DM.EXPOSED`, if the implementation applies a MAC, a subsequent read can detect that data had not been written correctly.
+However, MAC's are not error correcting, therefore the implementation can only mark the data as corrupt and the data is lost.

+      In `DM.AUTHORIZED` and `DM.SECURE_LINK` if the implementation relies on the Storage Medium to provide the MAC or tag. when a subsequent read occurs, the Storage Medium will apply a new tag to whatever data it stored, and the Storage Service will not be aware that the data is corrupt.
+However, the risk is limited to a brief time of check, time of use (TOCTOU), window, where the Storage Medium has verified the command but has not written the data to physical storage.
+If the Storage Service applies a MAC before submitting the command, it can detect, but not correct, a corrupt write.

+      :mitigation:`ErrorCorrectingCoding`.
+      **Transfer** to the implementation.
+In all Deployment Models, if the Storage Medium uses Error Correcting Codes, it can detect and correct a certain number of incorrect bits in the data it reads back - at the expense of extra storage.
+If the Storage Medium does not offer ECC capability, the Storage Service could apply it and verify the coding in software, although this is generally less efficient than hardware.

       `M.GlitchDetection`.
       **Transfer** to the implementation: for all deployment models, glitch detection can reduce the risk of a successful glitch.